Sengeki1/Chat_Sockets/README.md

 * ```send_length += b' ' * (HEADER - len(send_length))``` We need to make sure it is 64 bytes long.
 We don't know it is going to be 64 and doesn't mean it is 64.
 So take ```msg_length``` , and subtract from 64 to get the length, so we know how much to Pad it so that it is 64.

-Lastely if the event is neither we insert text into msg variable using event.unicode which allows to type in pygame
+Lastely if the event is neither, we insert text into msg variable using event.unicode which allows to type in pygame
 ```py
   msg += event.unicode
 ```